 What are SIPs?

 Structural insulated panels (SIPs) are a high-performance building system for residential and light commercial construction.
 The panels consist of an insulating foam core sandwiched between two structural facings, typically oriented strand board (OSB).
 SIPs are manufactured under factory controlled conditions and can be fabricated to fit nearly any building design.
 The result is a building system that is extremely strong, energy-efficient and cost-effective.
-Building with SIPs will save you time, money and labor.

 Once installed, SIP panels deliver unrivaled insulation and airtightness, which reduces energy costs over the building’s lifetime.
 SIPs are known to be about 50% more energy-efficient than traditional timber framing.
 A SIP building envelope has minimal thermal bridging and delivers excellent airtightness, which lends itself ideally to LEED and net-zero-ready building standards.